JD Spicer Zeb Solicitors Banner Image

 What happens when the investigation ends?

 The police will inform you of the outcome.
 You will either receive a postal requisition or a summons to attend the Magistrates’ Court or correspondence to say that no further action (NFA) will be taken in respect of the matter.
-As soon as you receive any notification please contact us on 07836577566, we are available 24 hours a day.
+As soon as you receive any notification, please contact us on 07836577566, we are available 24 hours a day.

 I would like JD Spicer Zeb to represent me, however I had another solicitor for my initial interview.
 What can I do?

-There is no restriction for you travelling abroad if you have been released under investigation.
-However, this means the police will not be able to contact you whilst you are away which may cause a problem if you are away for a long period.
 We can make contact with the officer in the case and inform them to contact us directly as you will be out of the country for a short period.
 You can speak to one of our top criminal defence solicitors now by calling 078 3657 7556.

 What is the difference between bail and released under investigation?